Last Updated on June 16, 2021

 - we’ll check the AWS bill and compare the numbers

 To do this, we’ll be using AWS Elastic Container Service (ECS).
-This is a container orchestration service, much like EKS, comprising:
+This is a container orchestration service, comprising:

 - task definitions which describe your Docker container, with info such as the image name, CPU, and memory

 - tasks which are running containers using a specific task definition